 In the late 1970s, some of the members of the chapter realized that the transition from a collegiate active to an alumna was a somewhat ambiguous event.
 In order to define that moment and give it more meaning, the Order of the Triangle Ceremony was conceived and written by our own Houston Alumnae Chapter members: Marian Frutiger, Helen Manlove, Sheryl Miller, Nell Jean Muehlbrad, Glenna Pierpont and Sharon Wilson.
 By performing this ceremony, each active moves on to her alumna status and pledges her further devotion to Sigma Kappa and her intention to be an active alumna.
 The Order of the Triangle Ceremony was adopted at the 1978 National Convention where the Houston Alumnae Chapter also won six national awards.

 The Houston Sigma Kappa Foundation, an outgrowth of the alumnae chapter, was formed in 1980 as a tax-exempt foundation dedicated to providing scholarships and research awards to people studying gerontology.
 Our Honor Initiate, Elizabeth Smith, Epsilon Omicron, and Martha Lewis, Gamma Iota, helped to set up the foundation.
-Elizabeth still serves as president.
-It is the second local foundation to be created by a Sigma Kappa alumnae chapter.
+Elizabeth served as president until it was converted to a Sigma Kappa Foundation scholarship named in Elizabeth's honor.
+It was the second local foundation to be created by a Sigma Kappa alumnae chapter.
 The Northridge, Los Angeles, alumnae chapter was the first to create a foundation and assisted the Houston chapter with its project.